danthe1st/Chat/README.md

 # Chat
-a small Web-Chat Based on Java-Servlets
+a small Web-Chat based on Java-Servlets